A/n: So I'm going to try very hard not to mix this with random Japanese words. ._. pardon me if I slip up.

 Everything seemed meaningless without Kagome...

 It was for that reason that when he noticed Sesshomaru's scent on the wind, he gave no visible reaction.
 Since the defeat of Naraku and Kagome's return, he had often seen his brother, under relatively mundane circumstances.
 He'd come to visit Rin frequently, given her gifts, until he'd taken her back with him.
 After that the visits were less, but not uncommon.

 If there was anything he was surprised by, it was his timing.

 The hanyou's ears twitched when the other's voice met them, but he could not be bothered to turn around.
 However he was not so far in despair that he could not respond.

 "Sesshomaru.
 You need something?"
 There was no bite, no fire in the tone.
 He was sure that his elder brother was aware of what had happened.
 If not, he only needed to smell the scent of the freshly buried ground to understand.
 He thought the other might spare him a penalty for his rudeness, this time.
 Then again, he never could tell just how much Sesshomaru understood of emotion.
 At times it seemed as if his elder brother felt nothing.
-Though after seeing him with Rin though, he knew that wasn't true.

 These words caused Inuyasha's ears to twitch faintly.
 The elder demon moved to stand beside him, in front of Kagome's grave that looked far too small and insignificant for the once vibrant life it contained.
 Somehow, it only made Inuyasha's sorrow deepen.
 He did not respond to the other, and for many moments they stood in complete silence, the only sound the wind tousling their matching silver manes.